Chajka Klinger: Condemned to Live

 On August 1, 1943, at the beginning of the last deportation of the Będzin Jews, Chajka was in an underground bunker, planning to fight.
 The bunker was uncovered and a handgun was found in her purse.
 She was taken for interrogation and severely tortured by the Gestapo.
 She returned to her friends covered in dark bruises from the beatings she had received.
 The Germans listed her to be sent to Auschwitz.
 She said, “I will not go to Auschwitz,” and with the help of friends, she successfully fled from detention camp and found a hiding place in the village of Dąbrówka.

-At the end of December 1943, Chajka and a few other survivors managed to cross the Slovakian border.
+At the end of December 1943, Chajka and a few other survivors managed to cross the Slovak border.
 They were greeted by local underground activists under the leadership of Yaakov Rosenberg, a member of Hashomer Hatzair.
 Chajka and Yaakov eventually fell in love.

 In January 1944, Klinger was smuggled into Hungary and joined the members of her movement in Budapest.
 When she delivered her report, Chajka's accounts shocked her listeners both in Slovakia and in Hungary.
 Her comrades rejected her proposals to organize a Jewish revolt.
 One of them stated ironically, “I don’t want a kibbutz in Israel to be named after me - I want to live in one”.